darisusu/tp/docs/Fitbook_User_Guide.md

 **Format:** `goal INDEX goal/GOAL`
 **Example:** `goal 1 goal/Complete a triathlon`
 Use `goal/` with no text to clear the goal.
+There is a limit of 100 characters for the goal field.

 ---